Encounter: The Art of Worship Leading

 by Jason Thompson

 I am from time to time asked about how I lead worship.
 Of course, everyone has their style, and each tradition has their own values for musical worship.
-I simply wanted to share practically some suggestions and tips for worship leaders, whether in a small group context, or those that lead at a Sunday morning church service or in larger groups.
+I simply wanted to share practically some suggestions and tips for worship leaders, whether in a small group context, for those that lead at a Sunday morning church service.

 Spiritual Preparation: Prayer and Discernment